 A towel that packs small is nice to dry off after washing your face or bathing.

-I use a Antigravity Micro-start Pack.
+I use an Antigravity Micro-start Pack but I have bought and used a much cheaper knockoff brand and it works just as good.
 It can jump start my bike and usually recharge my phone and Go-Pro several times.
 I try not to rely on it and bring lots of spare GoPro & camera batteries, but it’s nice to have as a backup.

 Food & Snacks